DiogoRibeiro7/multi-level-inventory-sql/README.md

 ## Continuous Integration

-This project uses a GitHub Actions workflow to ensure migrations, seeds, linting, and tests run on every pull request.
-The workflow spins up PostgreSQL, runs the CLI against it, and executes the test suite.
+This project includes a GitHub Actions workflow that runs on pushes to `main` and on pull requests.
+The job starts PostgreSQL, applies the migrations and seeds, lints SQL files, and executes the test suite.

 ## Backup and Restore
 Use the helper scripts in `scripts/` to back up the database and restore it later: